jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 That's not done overnight though.

-This was also the core of the project.
+But this was also the core of the project.
 We wanted to redesign the UI because the old one was just not well suited to our current workflow.

-But we didn't just change the UI... and here it comes...
+We didn't just change the UI, however... and here it comes...

 ### Scope creep